 Keep Meal Time Family Time

 Eating together as a family without screens, not only nourishes children’s bodies but also feeds their souls.
-Many of us are in close, small spaces right now, each on our own device, many hours a day.
-Try to let meal times be an opportunity to put our phones and iPads down and focus on each other.
+Try to let meal times be an opportunity to put our phones and tablets down and focus on each other.

 To discuss as a family try using this funny video collaboration by Common Sense and Sesame Street.